 Copyright by US Ghost Adventures

-“The place is defiantly haunted but not by a boy named Jack.
-I hear things and notice things.
-There’s something evil or otherworldly in this place.”
+“This place is definitely haunted—but not by a boy named Jack.
+I hear things, notice things.
+There’s something evil or otherworldly here,” said Brian Hedge, a Social major.

-“When I was a student I took a film class in the Fine Arts building.
-I went to use the restroom when suddenly I saw my friend Tammy.
-I saw her go into the restroom and I ran to catch up with her.
-I reached out for the doorknob just as it slammed shut before I could grab it.
-I barely missed the door, that is what stands out the most, the door slamming shut right in front of me.
-But when I entered the restroom, there was no one there.
-It is a one-person bathroom.”
+“When I was a student, I took a film class in the Fine Arts building.
+One day, I went to use the restroom and saw my friend Tammy heading in.
+I ran to catch up with her and reached for the doorknob—just as it slammed shut right in front of me.
+That moment stands out the most.
+But when I opened the door, no one was there.
+It’s a single-occupant bathroom,” said Professor Amanda Brown.

 The restless nun has been, as opposed to Jack that likes to call Pacelli Hall his home, seen all around campus.
 Her story is the kind of nightmare fodder students like to tell each other just to raise hell and cause a bit of panic.